 The emissions from Engines 1 & 2 are exhausted through a catalyst bed and to the atmosphere through individual exhaust stacks.
 The composition of the emissions from the engines depend both upon the speed of the engine and the torque delivered to the compressor.
-Ambient atmospheric conditions, as it affects the density of air, may limit the speed and torque at which the engines can effectively operate on a daily basis.
+Ambient atmospheric conditions, as it affects the density of air, may limit the speed and torque at which the engines can effectively operate.